Groups

 ## Creating and Managing Groups

-To create a group, go to [Organization Settings > Groups](https://app.cogram.com/dashboard/settings/admin/groups) and click **Create Group**.
+To create a group, go to [Group Management](https://app.cogram.com/dashboard/settings/group/all) and click **Add Group**.
 From there you can:

 * Set the group name and description